John L. Daly Scholarship

 Catherine and Kirk Middlekauff Fund

 The purpose of this endowment fund is to support awards or stipends for social science students majoring in geography, anthropology, sociology, or political science.
 Funds may be used by students for travel related to particular social science or interdisciplinary courses.
 Funds may be applied to the course credit fee or to travel expenses (i.e., accommodations, airfare, food, etc.) for study away from PSU campuses.
-Please contact Professor Sheryl Shirley, MSC 39 for application information.
+Please contact Professor Patrick May, MSC 39 for application information.